One question fraud managers get consistently asked: are we certain our fraud detection tool is the right one?

 Just keep in mind that in fraud prevention, like with any other SaaS, flexibility and scalability is key.
 You may see noticeable short term benefits in slashing your chargeback rates, but is it really all you should worry about?
 How about account takeover and friendly fraud and promo abuse?
 A good fraud solution should let you pay to tackle all the problems at once.

-If you are looking for a deeper insight into the differences between fraud prevention services, check out our ebook!
+If you are looking for a deeper insight into the differences between fraud prevention services including the chargeback guarantee model, check out our ebook!